First Steps With Qt Designer and PyQt6

 We've created 2 widgets by dragging them onto the window, made them children of that window.
 We can now apply a layout.

 Find the QMainWindow in the right hand panel (it should be right at the top).
 Underneath you see centralwidget representing the window's central widget.
-The icon for the central widget show the current layout applied.
+The icon for the central widget shows the current layout applied.
 Initially it has a red circle-cross through it, showing that there is no layout active.

 Right click on the QMainWindow object, and find 'Layout' in the resulting dropdown.